 Wind only has a bad smell if it contains certain gases that smell, such as sulphur, but even then, it’s a normal and very important bodily function.
 We’re simply releasing air that we swallow naturally while eating, drinking, or removing saliva from the mouth, plus the gases that occur naturally during digestion.

 When it becomes excessive or difficult to control, though, it can lead to embarrassment or feeling uncomfortable around other people.

 How does it become excessive?

-Excessive flatulence can be a result of swallowing more air than usual or eating food that is difficult to digest.
-It is also one of the symptoms of IBS – 80% of sufferers experience wind.
+Excessive flatulence or "wind" passed through the back passage can be a result of eating food that is difficult to digest.
+It is also one of the symptoms of IBS.

 Certain types of food, especially ‘unabsorbable’ carbohydrates present in some vegetables, fruit and pulses, cause a build-up of gas, too.
 A lot of our modern diet contains carbohydrates, and over 500 different types of bacteria in the colon will try to break them down, releasing gas that we then emit as flatulence.